-- 1 Start the CD-ROM installation menu program according to the Quick Setup Guide. - 2 Select the model name and your language (if necessary), and then click Install Optional Applications. - 3 Click Printer Driver (Only). - 4 Click Next in response to the Welcome message.
+- 1 Start the CD-ROM installation menu program according to the Quick Setup Guide. - 2 Select the model name and your language (if necessary), and then click Install Other Drivers or Utilities. - 3 Click Printer Driver (Only). - 4 Click Next in response to the Welcome message.
 Follow the on-screen instructions. - 5 Select Standard Installation and click Next.

-6 Select Brother Peer-to-Peer Network Printer, and then click Next.

-7 Follow the on-screen instruction, and then click OK.
+- 6 Select Brother Peer-to-Peer Network Printer, and then click Next. - 7 Follow the on-screen instruction, and then click OK.

-Contact your administarator if you are not sure about the location and name of the printer in the network.
+Contact your administrator if you are not sure about the location and name of the printer in the network.